-Each 1 mL of clear, colourless to pale yellow, iso-osmotic aqueous solution for intravitreal injection contains 40 mg aflibercept.
+Each 1 mL of clear, colourless-to-pale-yellow, iso-osmotic aqueous solution for intravitreal injection contains 40 mg of aflibercept.
 Nonmedicinal ingredients: polysorbate 20, sodium phosphate, monobasic, monohydrate; sodium phosphate, dibasic, heptahydrate; sodium chloride; sucrose and water for injection.

 How should I use this medication?

 To treat "wet" age-related macular degeneration, the recommended adult dose of aflibercept is 2 mg (0.05 mL) given by intravitreal (into the eye) injection every month for 3 months, then every 2 months afterwards for the first 12 months of treatment.
 After the first year, the interval between treatments may be extended to every 3 months, based on your response.